 In 2006, Dr. MacInnis completed a four month externship at an eye clinic in Salt Lake City, Utah where he dealt with multiple ocular diseases, with a concentration on glaucoma, cataracts, and macular degeneration.
 He was also part of a group chosen to attend a continuing education course at Alcon laboratories in Forth Worth, Texas dealing with therapeutic pharmaceuticals and has attended a specialty contact lens course at the Johnson and Johnson facilities in Jacksonville, Florida.

 He continues to pursue an interest in contact lenses, dry eye disease, children’s vision, and macular degeneration in his current practice.
-He is certified in fitting Paragon Vision Sciences lenses for Corneal Refractive Therapy (CRT).
-These lenses can be used in myopia control in children.
+He is certified in fitting Paragon Vision Sciences lenses for Corneal Refractive Therapy (CRT). and MiSight contact lenses.
+Both of these lenses can be used in myopia control in children.
 In 2013, he was involved in the Macular Assessment Program, a national study identifying patients at risk of macular degeneration.

 Dr. MacInnis served as president of the Nova Scotia Association of Optometrists (NSAO) from 2012-2014.
 He has previously been a chair or committee member for the NSAO’s Children’s Vision, Practice Innovation, Occupational Vision, and Canadian Optometric Education Trust Fund committees.
 He was a part of the Clinical Advisory Group for the province’s Drug Information System and he continues to train future optometrists by hosting 4th year optometry students for their clinical rotations.